codecentric/net_automatic_interface/README.md

 ### 3.0.0

 - You can remove the manually created `GenerateAutomaticInterfaceAttribute`, as it is generated automatically now.
 Thanks crwsolutions!
+- You can remove the manually created `IgnoreAutomaticInterfaceAttribute`, as it is generated automatically now.
+Thanks crwsolutions!

 ### 2.50.
 - Now can ignore class members with [IgnoreAutomaticInterface] attribute.
 Thanks avtc!